 Remove all the debris that has been collected under your engine shroud.
 Make sure the heat shield is securely in place.

-Fast Ground Speed on a Cub Cadet Mower
+Fast Ground Speed

 Trying to complete your mowing task quickly so you can move on to relaxing for the day sounds like a good idea, but it may be the cause of your Cub Cadet mower losing some power.